thunkable/docs-thunkable-com/README.md

 ## Not a developer?

-Perfect.  `Thunkable was designed for people who have no prior coding experience.` All you need is a problem to solve, an idea on how technology can be applied to solve it and some lego skills.
-Instead of writing code, you connect lego blocks.
+Perfect.  `Thunkable was designed for people who have no prior coding experience.` Mobile app development today can be quite a challenge especially for someone who is not a full-time developer but on Thunkable, all you need is a problem that can be solved with the latest technologies and some lego skills.
+Really, instead of writing code, you connect lego blocks.
 We'll do the rest.

 ---